A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Do they accept credit cards or only cash?

 Cash is king in Greece, and everyone I know paid cash.
 However, that’s not to say they don’t have a swipe machine to process credit and debit cards.
-If they don’t have one, you’ll be permitted to visit an ATM/cash machine or call someone.
+If they do not have one, you will be permitted to visit an ATM/cash machine or call someone.

 In the Athens airport, passengers in danger of being fined are detained in an office near passport control.
-That means it’s very easy to cross over to the ‘non-passenger’ side of the terminal to find a currency exchange, bank, cash machine or friend/relative.
+That means it is quite easy to cross over to the non-passenger side of the terminal to find a currency exchange, bank, cash machine or friend/relative.

 Deportation